chainwikinet/wikijs-yam-content/Yam-Treasury.md

 2. If the current supply is 5,000,000, then the change in supply will be 5,000,000 * (9/10) = 4,500,000
 3. 10% * 4,500,000 would be used to purchase yUSD to send to the treasury, while the other 4,050,000 is distributed to all tokenholders.

 There is currently a 10% max slippage amount when the YAM Treasury sells into in the YAM/yUSD pool.
-When the Treasury allocation exceeds this amount, extra Treasury Funds will be deposited in YAM currency instead.
+When the Treasury allocation exceeds this amount, funds will be deposited in YAM currency instead.

 # Why Does the Treasury use yUSD?